SL SelfLandlord

 • Pay compensation — up to £25,000 in serious cases

-The maximum compensation figure of £25,000 is significantly higher than small claims court limits for most complaints.
-This gives the Ombudsman real teeth.
+The £25,000 maximum is significantly higher than the small claims court limit of £10,000 for most disputes.
+This gives the Ombudsman real authority in serious cases involving sustained disrepair, significant deposit abuse, or harassment.

-If a landlord refuses to comply with an Ombudsman decision, the scheme can escalate to the courts and the matter can affect the landlord’s registration on the PRS Database.
+If a landlord refuses to comply with an Ombudsman decision, the scheme can escalate to the courts and the matter can affect the landlord’s registration on the Private Rented Sector Database — without which you cannot legally let.

 The typical Ombudsman process works as follows:

-1. Tenant raises the complaint directly with the landlord — the tenant must give you a reasonable opportunity to resolve the issue first.
-Most schemes require evidence that the tenant has tried to resolve it with you.
+Step 1: Tenant raises the complaint directly with the landlord.
+The tenant must give you a reasonable opportunity to resolve the issue first.
+Most schemes require evidence that the tenant attempted resolution directly before the Ombudsman will accept a referral.

-3. If unresolved, tenant refers to the Ombudsman — they submit their complaint, your response, and any evidence.
+Step 3: If unresolved, tenant refers to the Ombudsman.
+They submit their complaint, your final response, and supporting evidence.

-4. Ombudsman investigates — both parties submit evidence.
-The Ombudsman may ask for documents: repair records, correspondence, inspection reports.
+Step 4: Ombudsman investigates.
+Both parties submit evidence.
+The Ombudsman may request specific documents: repair records, contractor invoices, inspection reports, correspondence logs.

 The process takes weeks to months, not years.
-It is faster and cheaper than court.
+It is faster and cheaper than court — which is the point.

 What Good Complaint Handling Looks Like

 The Ombudsman will assess not just whether the landlord was in the wrong, but how they handled the complaint.
-Landlords who respond promptly, document their actions, and make reasonable efforts to resolve issues will be in a much stronger position.
+Landlords who respond promptly, document their actions, and make genuine efforts to resolve issues will be in a stronger position even when a complaint is partially upheld.

 Practically, this means:

-• Acknowledge every repair request in writing — even by email or text
+• Acknowledge every repair request in writing — even by email or text, confirm you have received it

-• Follow up when work is done and confirm with the tenant
+• Follow up when work is completed and confirm with the tenant in writing

-• Keep records of everything: requests received, contractors instructed, dates completed
+• Keep records of everything: requests received, contractors instructed, dates completed, invoices paid

-A tenant who brings a complaint that you have thoroughly documented will find it hard to establish that you acted poorly.
-A landlord who has no record of receiving or responding to repair requests looks very bad before an Ombudsman, even if the truth is that the work was done.
+A tenant who brings a complaint that you have thoroughly documented will find it difficult to establish that you acted poorly.
+A landlord who has no record of receiving or responding to repair requests looks very bad before an Ombudsman — even if the work was done.
+If it is not documented, it did not happen.

 What It Costs

 The approved scheme has not yet been designated, so membership fees are not confirmed.
 For comparison, letting agents currently pay £100–200 per year for their property redress scheme membership.
-Expect landlord membership to be in a similar range — per landlord, not per property.
+Expect landlord membership to be in a similar range — per landlord rather than per property, though some schemes may charge per property.

 Watch for the scheme announcement.
-The government will name the approved Ombudsman scheme before the May 2026 commencement date.
+The government will name the approved Ombudsman scheme before launch (expected 2028).
 When it is announced, registration will open.
-Sign up promptly.
+Sign up promptly: do not leave this until the final days.

 Document your complaint handling process now.
 Write down how you handle repair requests, maintenance issues, and tenant complaints.
-Having a documented process makes it far easier to demonstrate good practice to an Ombudsman.
+Having a written process makes it far easier to demonstrate good practice if a complaint is ever made against you.

 Check your records.
-If you have outstanding repairs or open disputes with tenants, resolve them now.
-You do not want to join the scheme with an active complaint waiting.
+If you have outstanding repairs or unresolved disputes with tenants, address them now.
+You do not want to enter the scheme with an active complaint ready to escalate.

 Read the scheme rules when published.
 Each scheme has its own complaint scope, timescales, and procedures.
-When the approved scheme is announced, read the membership terms carefully.
+When the approved scheme is announced, read the membership terms carefully before registering.

 The Bigger Picture